pudeIko/piva/docs/source/fitters.rst

 At the moment only basic methods are implemented within :mod:`piva` **Fitters**, leaving a large playground for improvement.
-Users are highly encouraged to contribute and extend their capabilities.
+Users are highly encouraged to contribute and extend their capabilities or implement :ref:`entirely new widgets <sec-custom_widgets>`.
 This can be done directly through `github  <https://github.com/pudeIko/piva>`_ or alternatively by contacting the development team:

 .. include:: contact.rst